View and Compare Code Execution Times

 View execution-time metrics for a profiled model component.

-Open a report of execution-time metrics for all profiled components.
-Through report icons, you can view, for example, the profiled code section and the execution-time distribution for each profiled function.
+Open a report of execution-time metrics for profiled components.
+Through report icons, you can view, for example, the profiled code section and the execution-time distribution for each profiled code section.

 Use the Simulation Data Inspector to plot and compare execution times from various simulations.